 - a wide range of personal supports to help you through this major transition in your life (e.g., settlement supports, mental health supports, language training, financial supports, new social circles, etc.)

 Check out the bridging programs MNLCT offers below.
 We can’t wait to welcome people from around the globe into our specialized employment and training programs!

-Bridge to Employment in Media and Communications (BEMC) is a full-time program designed to prepare internationally trained media, marketing, and communications professionals to find a meaningful career in Ontario in the fields of broadcast media, videography, digital marketing, social media marketing, communications, PR and journalism and professional writing.
+The Bridge to Employment in Media and Communications (BEMC) program prepares internationally trained media, marketing, and communications professionals to find a meaningful career in Ontario in fields related to broadcast media, digital marketing, social media, communications, public relations and journalism.